TestingLibraries/DNA-to-Protein-converter/README.md

 # DNA-to-Protein-converter
-A python program that can convert DNA to protein
+A python program that can convert genomic DNA to proteins

 ## How do i use this program?